1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Is stage 4 pancreatic cancer treatable?

 Yes.
-Although stage 4 is not curable, chemotherapy and targeted therapies can help relieve symptoms, slow disease progression, and improve quality of life.
+Even though stage 4 cannot be healed, the chemotherapy and targeted therapies are effective in alleviating the symptoms, retarding the disease progression and improving the quality of life.

 Can pancreatic cancer be cured?